Paris Accords of Science Communication

 The all-expenses-paid fellowship covers airfare, ground transportation, hotel costs and most meals.
 NPF offers this professional development opportunity for journalists to enhance skills, increase knowledge and recharge their reporting on one of today’s most critical issues.

 Note: This program is for journalists based in the United States and the European Union only.
-Deadline to apply is July 10.
+Application deadline is Monday, July 22.

 Support for this program is provided by Fondation Ipsen and under the aegis of the Fondation de France.